 A turnaround entails “probably closing stores and figuring out a way to increase the profitability of their wireless business,” Chukumba said by telephone.
-He recommends (RSH) holding RadioShack shares.
+He recommends (RSH:US) holding RadioShack shares.

 The retailer has more than 4,600 company-run stores in the U.S. and Mexico, as well as 1,500 wireless phone centers in Target stores in the U.S. It also has about 1,100 dealer and other outlets worldwide.

 Best Buy, the biggest consumer-electronics retailer, cut holiday prices and matched online rivals’ prices to compete with Amazon and Wal-Mart Stores Inc. (WMT:US) Best Buy, based in Richfield, Minnesota, is also accelerating the opening of smaller stores dedicated to selling mobile phones, e-readers and tablets, with some opening in strip shopping centers competing with RadioShack.

 Magnacca was president of the Duane Reade drugstore chain when it was acquired by Walgreen in 2010 and was responsible for the integration of the business after the acquisition.
 He previously worked for the Canadian drugstore chain, Shoppers Drug Mart Corp., and for Canadian grocer Loblaw Cos.

 Magnacca boosted private-label brands and took other steps to boost traffic at Duane Reade.
 Those improvements under Magnacca and other Duane Reade executives led Walgreen to buy the retailer, Walgreen Chief Financial Officer Wade Miquelon told analysts in 2011.